SOFIE-project/Provisioning-and-Discovery/README.md

 ### Relation with SOFIE

-The discovery and provisiong component works with semantic representation file, it may be used by other SOFIE components and applications as necessary.
+The discovery and provisioning component works with the semantic representation file, it may be used by other SOFIE components and applications as necessary.

-Only Mobile gaming pilot utilise the P&D component for discovering and managing the new IoT devices to be used inside the game world.
+Only Mobile gaming pilot utilises the P&D component for discovering and managing the new IoT devices to be used inside the game world.

 ### Key Technologies

-The software modules are implemented in **Python 3** Currently the component supports the Eddystone and custom GATT application over **Bluetooth Low Energy** (BLE) and **DNS-Service Discovery**.
+The software modules are implemented in **Python 3** Currently, the component supports the Eddystone and custom GATT application over **Bluetooth Low Energy** (BLE) and **DNS-Service Discovery**.
 The details of the technologies used are as following:

 **Bluetooth Low Energy (BLE) with Custom Advertisement and Services**